elviralaurin/notes-oqs/docs/fundamentals/bases-representation.md

     Thus, a basis $\{\ket{u_i}\}$ is orthonormal if $\braket{u_i | u_j} = \delta_{ij}$.

+    On this page, we will call this basis the u-basis.

 Every ket $\ket{\psi} \in \mathcal{H}$ has a **unique** expansion of the basis vectors:

 $$